 Once I have arrived at your pattern diagnosis, your acupuncture treatment will begin.
 If at all possible, it is best to wear comfortable and loose fitting clothing.
 If what you are wearing does not allow easy access to the areas needed for the treatment, you will be asked to change into a gown.
 Sometimes I will needle points on the abdomen and chest.
 Other times we may do a back treatment and almost always that will require you change into a gown.

 Acupuncture needles are slightly thicker than an eyebrow hair and quite flexible.
 All the needles are single-use, sterile needles.
 Needle insertion is generally painless, although sometimes they will sting a little when inserted.
 If the stinging doesn’t go away quickly, please let me know so I can adjust the needle.
 Once all the needles are inserted, please refrain from movement.
 Moving with the needles in will often cause you pain and increases the risk of the needle getting bent.
-Needles are retained for 25-35 minutes.
+Needles are retained for about 25 minutes.
 After the needles are removed, I may follow-up with additional treatment, such as Gua Sha or cupping, and possibly prescribe herbs.